Neverball/neverball-docs/Backgrounds.md

+# Backgrounds

+This is just an updated version of a post rlk wrote back in 2006.
+It serves dual purpose: it documents background creation as well as the *info_null* entity as it relates to backgrounds.
+This is a must-read for anyone wanting to gain an understanding of billboards and their usage, whether they intend to create a new background, a new ball that uses billboards or add custom billboards to their level.

+***

 Ah the backgrounds.
 How I love them.
 I had so much fun doing that.
 I really think they complete the look of the game.
 The background system is simple, but there is huge potential for artistic expression there.

-You probably all know this, but for the sake of discussion: The key to understanding backgrounds is to hit F7 and look at them in wireframe.
+The key to understanding backgrounds is to hit F6 and look at them in wireframe.
 This shows you that a background is nothing but a set of small sprites positioned, rotated, scaled, and blended with each other.
 Some are placed randomly, some are animated.
 This allows a great deal of visual detail to be represented at high resolution using a very small amount of image data.

-Despite the fact that a background is simply a .MAP file editable in GtkRadiant, all of the background files were automatically generated.
+Despite the fact that a background is simply a .MAP file editable in Radiant, all of the background files were automatically generated.
 This includes the evenly-spaced mountains and clouds of clouds.map, the random distribution of stars in jupiter.map and alien.map, and the scattering of waves in ocean.map and alien.map.
 This code is long lost, as I considered it disposable from the outset.
 The point is that anybody looking to define new backgrounds is going to have to do some programming.

 A background is a collection of billboards.
 A billboard is represented in a .MAP as an info_null entity.
 This entity has several custom properties:

 "dist" is the distance from the center of the world to the billboard.
 I used a value of 250 most of the time.

 "flag" is a bitmap setting display options for each billboard.
 A 1 indicates the billboard is positioned relative to its bottom edge, like a cloud on the horizon, rather than its center, like stars.
 A 2 indicates the billboard lies flat, like the streets of the city, rather than facing the viewer.
-A 4 indicates the billboard color should be added 1-to-1 with the framebuffer, like the stars in the Jupiter background, rather than alpha blended, like Jupiter itself.

 "image" selects the image.
 Duh.